Taccoform Tutorial Series - Part III

 - Variables can be difficult to name and they eat up a bunch of your time, but it’s a worthy investment in the long run.
 What you have now is reuseable code which can be copied to other terraform workspaces.
 You are also a few short steps away from creating a terraform module.

-Check out the next entry in the Taccoform Tutorial Series which will go over Terraform statefiles
+Check out the next entry in the Taccoform Tutorial Series which will go over Terraform statefiles and how to use them.

 As always, feel free to reach out on twitter via @taccoform for questions and/or feedback on this post